kartikayuni/errorist-bootstrap/kontent/manual/add-kontent/index.md

 ```

 In this directory create four files as shown in the following code snippets.
 Here, the names
 _are_ important.
-If you are experiencing the 'writes's block', here's example contents for the said
+If you are experiencing the 'writer's block', here's example contents for the said
 files:

 `kontent/blog/test-page/homework/10_task.txt`: